 Recognized as "Illinois Super Lawyer", 2019-2024 (by Thomson Reuters)

 Recognized as a "Rising Star", 2010-2016

 Selected as an "Emerging Lawyer" by Leading Lawyers in 2015 (by Law Bulletin Media)

 Thompson Coburn LLP

-In recent years, Susan has developed special experience in classification issues for exempt or non-exempt employees and employer obligations for background checks and the Fair Credit Report Act, both areas of increased enforcement by the EEOC.
-She has also spoken extensively and counseled employers on the impact of legalized medical marijuana laws on workplace policies and employee discipline actions.
+In recent years, Susan has developed special experience in employer obligations for background checks and the Fair Credit Report Act, and unique issues surrounding remote work arrangements — both areas of increased enforcement by the EEOC.
+She has also spoken extensively and counseled employers on sexual harassment prevention and the impact of legalized medical marijuana laws on workplace policies.

 Obtained a partial verdict in an FMLA inference case in federal court jury trial

-Obtained summary judgment in wrongful demotion suit and argued in support of the judgment before the 7th Circuit
+Granting of summary judgment in wrongful demotion suit affirmed by 7th Circuit

 "Preparing for the Climb: Top 5 Employment Policies to Revamp this Year";

 "Playing by the Book: Best Practices for Workplace Investigations";